 The parachute must be inspected by the wearer prior to each use.
 Check it visually for any unsafe condition.
 Be sure the harness is not twisted or misrouted.
 Be sure the fittings are not rusted.
 Be sure the ripcord handle is securely in its pocket (under the fabric pocket covering).
-Lift Velcro® on the back pad and check ripcord pins.
+Unzip the cushion and check the ripcord pins.
 Be sure they are properly seated in their loops.
 All pins should extend at least 1/2-inch beyond the fabric locking loop.
 Be sure the rigger's seal and thread are still intact around the furthest pin.
 That is your assurance it has not been opened since it left the rigger's packing table.
 Check the packing data card in the nearby pocket to be sure that the parachute is current and has been repacked in accordance with regulations.